 - Music festival goers

-This successful customer profiling enabled our client to adapt the positioning of their offline and online communications, event strategy, and packaging.
+Profiling consumer successfully enabled our client to adapt the positioning of their offline and online communications, event strategy, and packaging using insights.

 2. Customer Profiling for Personalized Communications

 Developing brand visibility doesn’t necessarily translate to a larger audience.
-It can far more effective to specifically target prospects with the greatest potential to become qualified leads or buying customers.
-Understanding a high-potential target audience and reaching them with precisely targeted communications campaigns is far more worth a brand’s focused efforts.
+It can far more effective to specifically target prospects from consumer profiling with the greatest potential to become qualified leads or buying customers.
+Understanding a high-potential target consumers and reaching them with targeted communications campaigns is far more worth a brand’s focused efforts.

-Successfully targeting an audience highly depends on a marketing team’s ability to define key consumer profiles and to research them with social data.
+Successfully targeting an audience highly depends on the ability of the marketing team to define key consumer profiles and to research them with social data.
 A social listening tool enables marketing teams to:

 - Analyze online conversations about the products of relevant campaigns and understand customer expectations, consumption patterns, and the language used to discuss them

 - Detect socio-demographic characteristics of these consumers in terms of age, gender, interests, profession, and location - information especially valuable during product launch stages.
 ASUS, for example, has used this approach.

-Take the example of a financial firm which wanted to develop its brand reputation in order to increase market share with targeted social media advertisements.
+Take the example of a financial business which wanted to develop its brand reputation in order to increase market share with targeted social media advertisements.
 With social listening, the firm tracked the media behavioral trends of their target audience.
 After collecting data, the firm categorized their target audience into four main segments.
 Following this market segmentation, the company was able to successfully reach and covert many prospects into customers.